maubergine/calculation-engine/README.md

 Contains engine code and model.
 This is in its own module rather than at the project root so that it is easier in future to build out web/service layers.

+### `web` ###
+Contains a Spring Boot web application that provides a user interface for the calculation engine.

+#### Running the Web Application
+1. Build the project using maven `./mvnw clean package`
+2. Run the web application using `java -jar web/target/calculation-web-*.jar`
+3. Open `http://localhost:8080` in your browser to access the tax calculator

 Contributing
 ------------